wp-plugins/remote-medias-lite/readme.txt

 == Description ==

-Remote Media Libraries gives you access to the your favorite content of youtube, vimeo, dailymotion, flickr directly into the media manager.
+Remote Media Libraries gives you access to your favorite content of youtube, vimeo, dailymotion, flickr directly into the media manager.

 The plugin makes it possible to navigate and manage all your medias from all your favorite remote services directly from wordpress media manager.